 Where do you draw the line between a CIO and a CTO?
 How do they complement each other?

+What exactly is a CIO?
+How is that role different from that of a CTO?
+How do the two work together?
 Depending on size and structure, many organizations have a Chief Information Officer (CIO) and a Chief Technology Officer (CTO) in charge of corporate software and IT management.
-But the difference between their roles raises many eyebrows.
+But the difference between their roles raises many people’s eyebrows.

 Company IT asset management looks very different from five years ago.
 Office work is more flexible.
 CEOs have implemented bring your own device (BYOD) environments, software as a service (SaaS), and cloud-based servers.